emca-it/EnergySOAR/07-0-0-Integrations/Responders/RT4/RT4.rst

 ``tag_to_template_map`` - **Required** - Tags to Templates mapping (can be overriden by custom tag on observables).
 Should be colon-separated tag-to-template values.
 E.g.

-``thehive_cf_rtticket`` - Name of a case custom field in TheHive in which RT ticket #s will be saved upon successful case-level Responder run (Optional - TheHive Custom Field should be of type 'String')
+``thehive_cf_rtticket`` - Name of a case custom field in Energy SOAR Base in which RT ticket #s will be saved upon successful case-level Responder run (Optional - Energy SOAR Base Custom Field should be of type 'String')

-``thehive_url`` - TheHive Base URL, e.g., https://thehive.domain.local:9000 (Optional - only needed to process Cases)
+``thehive_url`` - Energy SOAR Base Base URL, e.g., https://thehive.domain.local:9000 (Optional - only needed to process Cases)

-``thehive_token`` - TheHive API token for authentication (Optional - only needed to process Cases)
+``thehive_token`` - Energy SOAR Base API token for authentication (Optional - only needed to process Cases)

 .. code-block::